-Each specialty has a Residency Training Committee that specifies training criteria that must be met for certification.
+Each specialty has a Residency Training Committee (RTC) that specifies training criteria that must be met for certification.
 This committee will review training programs submitted by institutions (Residency Training Registration Form, see D.2.c.1 below) and residents, and rule on their acceptability.

-Registration materials for programs in D.2.c.1 can be obtained from the ACVIM website and submitted for approval prior to any residents starting the training program.
-Update materials referenced in D.2.c.2 will be sent to the Program Director from the ACVIM office by July 1 and should be returned by the institutions by August 15.
-Returned forms will be forwarded to the Specialty Residency Training Committee for their review/approval.
+Registration materials (referenced in D.2.c.1) for programs can be obtained from the ACVIM website and must be submitted for review and be approved prior to any residents starting the training program.
+Update materials referenced in D.2.c.2 will be sent to the Program Director from the ACVIM office by July 1 and the institutions should return the completed forms by August 15.
+Returned forms will be forwarded to the appropriate Specialty Residency Training Committee for their review/approval.